FredrikMorstad/rust-iot-workshop/README.md

 ## Part 1: Getting data from the sensor (using lib)

--The first challenge is to create a program that reads sensor values at an interval.
-The first ting we need to so is -The first thing we need to do wire our sensor and controller on the breadboard correctly.
-Once that is done we can driver

-- The first challenge is to create a program that reads sensor values at an interval.
-The first ting we need to so is

 The first challenge is to create a program that reads sensor values at an interval.
 The first thing we need to do is wire our sensor and controller correctly.